timporter/casio-fx-mandelbrot/README.md

 ### Notes on formatting

 You're going to have to type this in to the calculator in the program editor and save it.

 I've included some comments by some of the lines that you may wish to adjust, the comments don't need to be typed in (in fact, the Casio language doesn't support comments anyway so you can't)

 I've indented some of the lines to aid readability, like with comments there is no way to enter the indentation to the calculator.

 When starting a new line on the calculator the calculator will display the carriage return symbol (`↲`), this is ommitted in the code listing below.

 ### Built-in symbols and tokens used

 Calculator built-in function names MUST be typed by pressing the button for the relevant function, not just keying the whole thing with the alpha buttons.

-Here are the locations of the tokens used on an fx-9860GII
+Here are the locations of the tokens used on an FX-9860GII

 #### Symbols

-`→` = The assignment operator, bottom-right most of the dark keys `i` = Imaginary number symbol, NOT the I alpha character.
+`→` = The assignment operator, bottom-right most of the dark keys

+`i` = Imaginary number symbol, NOT the I alpha character.
 Press SHIFT, 0.
 Or OPTN, F3 (CPLX), F1 (i)

 #### Maths

 `Abs` = Return absolute value of input.
 Press OPTN, F3 (CPLX), F2 (Abs)

 #### Conditionals

-`If` = Press SHIFT, PRGM (VARS), F1 (COM), F1 (If) `Then` = Press SHIFT, PRGM (VARS), F1 (COM), F2 (Then) `IfEnd` = Press SHIFT, PRGM (VARS), F1 (COM), F4 (I.End)
+`If` = Press SHIFT, PRGM (VARS), F1 (COM), F1 (If)

+`Then` = Press SHIFT, PRGM (VARS), F1 (COM), F2 (Then)

+`IfEnd` = Press SHIFT, PRGM (VARS), F1 (COM), F4 (I.End)

 #### Comparators

 `=` = Press SHIFT, '.'.
 Or SHIFT, PRGM (VARS), F6, F3 (REL), F1 (=)

 `>` = Press SHIFT, PRGM (VARS), F6, F3 (REL), F3 (>)

 #### For loops

 `For` = Press SHIFT, PRGM (VARS), F1 (COM), F6, F1 (For)

 `To` = Press SHIFT, PRGM (VARS), F1 (COM), F6, F2 (To)

 `Next` = Press SHIFT, PRGM (VARS), F1 (COM), F6, F4 (Next)

 #### While loops

 `While` = Press SHIFT, PRGM (VARS), F1 (COM), F6, F6, F1 (Whle)

 `WhileEnd` = Press SHIFT, PRGM (VARS), F1 (COM), F6, F6, F2 (WEnd)

 #### Display

 `Cls` = Clear screen.
-Press SHIFT, F4 (SKTCH), F1 (Cls) `Locate` = Output text to specific location.
+Press SHIFT, F4 (SKTCH), F1 (Cls)

+`Locate` = Output text to specific location.
 Press SHIFT, PRGM (VARS), F6, F4 (I/O), F1 (Lcte)

 `PixelOn` = Turns given pixel on.
 Press SHIFT, F4 (SKTCH), F6, F6, F3 (PIXL), F1 (On)

 `PixelOff` = Turns given pixel off.
 Press SHIFT, F4 (SKTCH), F6, F6, F3 (PIXL), F2 (Off)

 `ViewWindow` = Configure view window.
 Press SHIFT, F3, F1

 #### Key input

 `GetKey` = Gives the key code of the lass keypress.
 Press SHIFT, PRGM (VARS), F6, F4 (I/O), F2 (Gtky)

+## Tested on

+Casio fx-9860GII
+Casio fx-9860GII SD (via emulator)

 ## Variables